 How parents change

 This got longer than I’d expected, but I hope that it inspires people to get introspective and ask themselves, “Okay, why did my parents do that thing they did when they did, and what didn’t I know then?”
-This is mainly because as humans we go through stages with our parents that play out like this:

 What apparently random decisions did your parents make when you were a kid that didn’t make sense until you considered them as an adult?
 Tell us in the comments!